sameersbn/docker-skype/README.md

 When the image is launched the following directories are mounted as volumes

  - `${HOME}/.Skype`
- - `${HOME}/Downloads`
+ - `XDG_DOWNLOAD_DIR` or if it is missing `${HOME}/Downloads`

-This makes sure that your profile details are stored on the host and files received via Skype are available on your host in the `Downloads` directory.
+This makes sure that your profile details are stored on the host and files received via Skype are available on your host in the appropriate download directory.

 ## Limitations